create3000/x_ite/docs/_posts/getting-started.md

 : A Boolean value (`true` or `false`) to indicate whether files transferred over the internet should be cached on the local computer.
 The default value for the *cache* attribute is `true`.
 It works by appending "_={timestamp}" to the GET parameters of every request.

 colorSpace
 : A String value that specifies the color space in which color calculations take place.
 The default value for the *colorSpace* attribute is `"LINEAR_WHEN_PHYSICAL_MATERIAL"`.
-For a list of possible values see [Browser Options](/x_ite/reference/browser-services/#browser-options).
+For a list of possible values see [browser options](/x_ite/reference/browser-services/#browser-options).

 contentScale
 : A Float value that specifies how much higher the physical resolution of the internal \<canvas\> element is.
 The default value for the *contentScale* attribute is `1.0`, which is sufficient for most cases.
 A higher value increases the resolution of the internal \<canvas\> element and can be used to increase the anti-aliasing effect, making the rendered image sharper.
 If set to `auto`, contentScale will match »window.devicePixelRatio«, which is useful for HiDPI or Retina displays.
 A value between `0.0` and `1.0` will result in a pixelated image, see also the *antialiased* attribute.